MCGPPeters/Radix/C#/Design decisions.md

 # Correlation and causation

 When events are generated the id of the command (UUID) will be added as the causality id of the events generated as a consequence.
 Events have their own UUIDs.
 The correlation id of the command will propagate as the correlation id of the event.

-# Checking for potential concurrency conflicts

-A command is atomic.
-If there is a true concurrency conflict, no event that could be generated as a result of the command will be added to the stream.

-The best approach for checking for and handling true concurrency conflicts (as opposed to technical optimistic concurrency exceptions) is to:

-- Check if the expected version is still the current version of the event stream
-  - If not, get all events since the expected version ( > the expected version) from the event stream.
-For each event check if there is a conflict according to business defined rules (conflict resolution).
-    - If the are no conflicts, set the expected version to the latest version of the event stream and go to the next step.
-    - Otherwise there is a true concurrency conflict.
-Discard the command (and signal the issuer of the command => todo).
-END
-- Evaluate the command and get the resulting transient events.
-Try to append these events to the event stream
-  - If successful, we are END
-  - If not, retry and go back to the first step

-Radix assumes the event store properly supports optimistic concurrency

 # Communicating to the outside world